galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-galaxy/tutorial.md

 **Installing Tours**

-This is currently not possible using ephhemeris, however, these can be installed by copying the files to the `config/plugins/tours/` directory of your Galaxy instance.
+This is currently not possible using ephemeris, however, these can be installed by copying the files to the `config/plugins/tours/` directory of your Galaxy instance.

 # Conclusion
 {:.no_toc}